phatak-dev/java-sizeof/README.md

-This is a memory consumption estimator for Java.
-This library is extracted from [Spark](https://github.com/apache/spark) project.
+This is a memory consumption estimator for Scala/Java.
+This library is ported from [Spark](https://github.com/apache/spark) project.

 ## Dependency